Plot of Fear (Magnum 45) – Cineploit (Blu-ray)

 Extras:

-Extras for this release include two image galleries: advertising (7 images-posters) and releases (5-imageshome video art), Italian language trailer for Plot of Fear (Magnum 45) (3 minutes 34 seconds, Dolby Digital mono Italian, no subtitles), English language trailer for Plot of Fear (Magnum 45) (3 minutes 34 seconds, Dolby Digital mono English, no subtitles), an option to the listen to Plot of Fear’s main theme (3 minutes 54 seconds, Dolby Digital stereo), a featurette with Corinne Clery (19 minutes 27 seconds, Dolby Digital stereo Italian with removable English and German subtitles), a double-sided poster with Italian locandia and manifesto art and a media book packaging that contains a twenty-eight-page booklet with bio for composer Daniele Patucchi (text in German and English), an essay about the film written by Udo Rotenberg (text in German and English) and images from the film (lobby cards/posters).
+Extras for this release include two image galleries: advertising (7 images - posters) and releases (5 images - home video art), Italian language trailer for Plot of Fear (Magnum 45) (3 minutes 34 seconds, Dolby Digital mono Italian, no subtitles), English language trailer for Plot of Fear (Magnum 45) (3 minutes 34 seconds, Dolby Digital mono English, no subtitles), an option to the listen to Plot of Fear’s main theme (3 minutes 54 seconds, Dolby Digital stereo), a featurette with Corinne Clery (19 minutes 27 seconds, Dolby Digital stereo Italian with removable English and German subtitles), a double-sided poster with Italian locandia and manifesto art and a media book packaging that contains a 28-page booklet with bio for composer Daniele Patucchi (text in German and English), an essay about the film written by Udo Rotenberg (text in German and English) and images from the film (lobby cards/posters).

-Also, this release also comes with multilingual menus, English and German.
+Additionally, this release includes multilingual menus in English and German.

 Summary:

-Performance wise, the entire are superb in their respective roles.
-The cast has a lot familiar faces that fans of foreign and cult cinema are sure to quickly recognize like Tom Skerritt (Alien) in the role of the chief inspector in charge of the murder investigations, John Steiner (Tenebrae) in the role of a man named Hoffman (his death plays an integral part in the mystery at the heart of the film), Corinne Cléry (Hitch Hike) in the role of this film’s protagonists love interest and Eli Wallach (The Good, the Bad and the Ugly) in the role of Pietro Riccio, an underworld crime boss.
-Of course when talking about this first-rate one must not overlook or underestimate Michele Placido (La Orca) in the role of Inspector Gaspare Lomenzo.
-Performance wise, he finds a good balance between being charming and humorous.
+The cast has several familiar faces that fans of foreign and cult cinema are sure to quickly recognize.
+Tom Skerritt (Alien) in the role of the chief inspector in charge of the murder investigations, John Steiner (Tenebrae) in the role of a man named Hoffman (his death plays an integral part in the mystery at the heart of the film), Corinne Cléry (Hitch Hike) in the role of the protagonist’s love interest, and Eli Wallach (The Good, the Bad and the Ugly) in the role of Pietro Riccio, an underworld crime boss.
+All around, the cast are excellent in their roles, especially Michele Placido’s (La Orca) portrayal of Inspector Gaspare Lomenzo.
+The burden of solving the murder falls on his character, and he delivers an exemplary performance that enhances every moment he appears in.

 Written by Michael Den Boer